Track Prep 101

 Drag Strip Prep

-Mass Traction has also provided professional drag strip prep for large production projects including filming commercials, TV episodes and more.
-We have created custom track prep surfaces for multiple world record breaking passes.
+Mass Traction provides professional drag strip prep for large production projects including filming commercials, TV episodes and more.
+We create custom track prep surfaces and our work produces world record-breaking passes.

-Have you ever been at an event and watched someone scrape diagonally and make a bunch of chunky marks on the drag strip?
+Have you ever been at an event and watched someone scrape diagonally?
+Stupid.
+Then you see a bunch of chunky marks on the drag strip?
 Gross.
 Have you ever smelled that nasty burnt rubber smell during a scrape?
-That is from holding the flame too close to the rubber causing the rubber to turn into a crispy carbon that will pop the concrete.
+That comes from holding the flame too close to the rubber.
+It causes the rubber to turn into a crispy carbon that will most certainly pop the concrete.
 Scraping should not be attempted by amateurs.
 Mass Traction has the experience to safely remove the rubber & compounds quickly and efficiently without damaging the base.

 If you need help with track prep, drag strip prep, or surface consulting Mass Traction will customize a package to fit your needs.
 We can provide consultation services or onsite services.
 To learn more click here, give us a call at 218-851-8922 or contact us today.